 Let me expand the English Country Region Name (in Short Country) to see the filter types.

-Use the drop-down list to see the list of filter types available for dimension.
+Use the drop-down list to see the filter types available for dimension.

 - Advanced Filtering: This option helps you to use more advanced options like starts with, ends with, contains, etc.